 -

-If you are an EU-citizen, working fulltime at SDU, you are covered by the Danish social security system.
+If you are an EU citizen, working full time at SDU, you are covered by the Danish social security system.
 In Denmark, social security is financed through taxation.
-If you are working from abroad, this may influence your coverage, and it is therefore important that you contact ISO to have your status clarified.
-If you are socially secured in another country, SDU may have to pay a contribution to this country.
+If you are working from abroad, this may influence your coverage, and it is therefore important that you contact the ISO to have your status clarified.
+If you have socially security in another country, SDU may have to pay a contribution to this country.

 Further reading: